Convert Unix Timestamp To Excel Effortlessly!

 Converting Unix timestamps to Excel dates can seem daunting at first, but it doesn't have to be.
 Unix timestamps represent the number of seconds elapsed since January 1, 1970, in Coordinated Universal Time (UTC).
 Excel operates in a different manner, where it tracks time as the number of days since January 1, 1900.
-Don’t worry, though!
+Donβt worry, though!
 In this guide, we'll explore how to convert Unix timestamps into a format that Excel can recognize, along with helpful tips, troubleshooting advice, and a robust FAQ section.

-What is a Unix Timestamp? 🤔
+What is a Unix Timestamp? π€

-refers to a specific moment in time (in this case, December 1, 2021, at 00:00:00 UTC).
+A Unix timestamp is a way to track time as a running total of seconds.
+For example, a Unix timestamp of 1638316800 refers to a specific moment in time (in this case, December 1, 2021, at 00:00:00 UTC).
 This numerical format is widely used in programming and databases but not in everyday tools like Excel.

 Converting Unix Timestamps in Excel